 Church activities include Young Church, Sunday on-line coffee, several fellowship and social groups including:- Tuesday Fellowship for seniors; Prayer Group; University Chaplaincy; and provides a venue for a venue for the Exeter Interfaith Group

 The Mint has extensive premises opening most weekdays 9.45 a.m. – 9.30 p.m.

 Chris Ware, pictured, is the Mint Centre Facilitator who provides a warm welcome to all who come through the doors.

-In addition more than 40 Community Groups are welcomed into the buildings offering a range of activities including Exeter Society for the Blind: yoga and U3A lectures.
+In addition more than 40 Community Groups are welcomed into the buildings offering a range of activities including Exeter Society for the Blind: yoga, U3A and Forum lectures and Afghan refugees.

-On Sunday 22nd July 2018, The Mint held an Outdoor Songs of Praise.
+On one July Sunday, The Mint held an Outdoor Songs of Praise.
 Fore Street was closed to traffic as the shopkeepers occasionally come out onto the street to hold a Flea Market.
 The orchestra (of all ages and grades) played 9 hymns and Rev Steve Santry joined in with his trombone and read parts of Mark’s gospel.

 It was wonderful to be part of the local community in the sunshine.